OriginCodeAcademy/Cohort11/Projects/Week-02/04-ChangeCalculator/README.md

 * Create a new repository on GitHub called **ChangeCalculator**.

 **2. Set up a folder to contain your HTML/CSS and JS files**
 * Create a new folder called "ChangeCalculator" on your local file system
-* From the command prompt or terminal window, cd into the new directory
+* From the command or terminal window, cd into the new directory
-* Select the folder you created
+* Type atom . and hit enter
 * Add files: index.html, index.js, styles.css

 **3. Write the application**